Children and family

 So why scholarships?

 So why are scholarships/stipends used to fund doctoral candidates, and not exclusively salaried positions?
 There are many reason for this: Scholarships are much more flexible regarding duration and distribution (e.g., work permits are not required), they usually grant maximum freedom and time for research (no teaching, little supervision of bachelor or master students, little administrative obligations to the institution, which often take up 50% of doctoral candidates' time), and they cost a quarter of a full-time doctoral position.
 For graduate schools this means that with the sum required to employ one full-time doctoral candidate they can admit four candidates on scholarships to their education and training programs.
 To be able to give four people the chance for research and education instead of one is a strong argument.
 However, the questions whether giving more people a chance is a good enough reason for scholarships, and whether more people with doctorates is a good or a bad thing is part of an ongoing public debate about doctoral education and the number of doctoral candidates accepted into doctoral studies.
-You, your supervisors, our graduate school, the universities, the research-funding agencies, politics, the taxpayer, future employers, are all part of the quest for the best way forward for doctoral research, education, and training in Germany.
+You, your supervisors, our graduate school, the universities, the research-funding agencies, politicians, the taxpayer, future employers, are all part of the quest for the best way forward for doctoral research, education, and training in Germany.